-We T.P.R.S. teachers get slammed sometimes, usually by two kinds of people: idiots, or those who have been misinformed.
+We T.P.R.S. teachers often get slammed by the misinformed.
 T.P.R.S.– and comprehensible input generally– often looks so weird to a traditional teacher that mental fuses blow and an irresistible urge to break out the grammar worksheets and communicative pair tasks takes over.
 They aren’t talking?
 They don’t practise grammar?
 You don’t have a communicative objective?
 Quel horreur!

-So, today’s question: how do Blaine Ray and Carol Gaab respond to questions and criticisms of T.P.R.S.?
+So, today’s question: how do Blaine Ray, Carol Gaab and Bill VanPatten respond to questions about and criticisms of T.P.R.S.?

 Q: Does TPRS reach all types of learners in the classroom, in particular special education students?